TaylorWong159/aimodellib/README.md

 - **\*args:** The arguments passed to the training script as strings
 - **tensor_board_enabled:** This will indicate whether or not tensorboard has been enabled by an external program
 - **tensor_board_dir:** If tensorboard has been enabled this will contain the directory the training script should save tensorboard logs to
 - **logger:** If a logger is provided the training script should use that logger to log any messages.
-See `aimodellib.utils.Logger` for more detail on the `Logger` protocol. `Logger.log` has a similar signature to print.
-There is also a class `aimodellib.utils.PrintLogger` that wraps the standard `print` function while implementing the `Logger` protocol although it can only print to stout.
+See `aimodellib.utils.types.Logger` for more detail on the `Logger` protocol. `Logger.log` has a similar signature to print.
+There is also a class `aimodellib.utils.logging.PrintLogger` that wraps the standard `print` function while implementing the `Logger` protocol although it can only print to stout.

 ## Serving